Eurasburg

-Eurasburg is a municipality in Oberbayern (Upper Bavaria).
+Eurasburg (Central Bavarian: Eiraschburg) is a municipality in Oberbayern (Upper Bavaria).
 It is situated about 40 km south of the Bavarian state capital, Munich, in the county of Bad Tölz-Wolfratshausen.

 Since the redistricting reforms of 1978, the municipality of Eurasburg has had an area of 40.9 km2, which includes 52 communities.
 The two largest communities are Eurasburg and Beuerberg.
 The municipality has a population of about 4,400.

 History

 The Irings established their fiefdom in the Loisach valley.
 It covered an area from Herrenhausen to Lake Starnberg and from Wolfratshausen to the fief belonging to Benediktbeuern Abbey.
 The castle built by the Irings, Iringsburg, gave the community its name.

 Albert von Iringsburg, as a follower of Emperor Henry IV, was anathematized by Pope Gregory VII.
 To atone for her father and husband, Berta von Iringsburg and her sons Otto and Eberhard founded an Augustine monastery in 1121, which is now in the hands of the Salesians of Don Bosco.
 The abbey administered all church possessions in the whole fiefdom.

 Albert VI of Bavaria tore down the old Iringsburg in 1626.
 The manor house which stands today was built in the late Renaissance style according to the design of Peter Candid.
 The manor house burned down in 1976.
 It was rebuilt in the 1980s and subsequently subdivided into private apartments.

 In the concluding stages of World War II in Europe, a death march of former prisoners from the Dachau concentration camp headed southwards to, and then turned eastwards from Eurasburg, headed towards Waakirchen where the U.S. Army's 522nd Field Artillery Battalion of segregated Nisei troops rescued them on May 2, 1945.